A topic from the subject of Distillation in Chemistry.

 Simple Distillation

 Simple distillation is the most basic type of distillation.
-It involves heating a liquid mixture until it boils, and then collecting the vapor that is produced.
-The vapor is then condensed back into a liquid, and the two liquids are separated based on their boiling points.
+It involves heating a liquid mixture until the component with the lowest boiling point vaporizes.
+This vapor is then collected, condensed back into a liquid, and separated from the remaining liquid.
+This method is effective when separating liquids with significantly different boiling points (at least 25°C apart).

 Fractional Distillation